Introduction to Types of NAT

 - NAT provides increased flexibility while connecting to the Internet.

-- If we are changing the device IPs used for a service accessed over the internet, it will not affect the service IP due to the NAT system.
+- If we are changing the device IPs used for a service accessed over the internet, it will not affect the NAT system’s service IP.

-A slow migration is happening between IPV4 to IPV6, which will give 32 followed by 37 zeroes unique IP addresses, yet delayed because a lot of devices that are already on the Internet support only IPV4, and it takes time to break and build the new IPV6 supporting architecture.
+A slow migration is happening between IPV4 to IPV6, which will give 32 followed by 37 zeroes unique IP addresses, yet delayed because many devices that are already on the Internet support only IPV4, and it takes time to break and build the new IPV6 supporting architecture.

 This is a guide to Types of NAT.
-Here we discuss the introduction, working, terminologies, and top 3 types of NAT along with its advantages.
+Here we discuss the introduction, working, terminologies, and top 3 types of NAT and its advantages.
 You may also look at the following articles to learn more-